Mango Magic Tropical Smoothie Recipe

 Notes

-Freeze the fruits 4-5 hours in advance if you are not using already frozen fruits to make this smoothie recipe.
+Freeze the fruits for 4-5 hours in advance if you are not using already frozen fruits to make this smoothie recipe.

 You can replace pineapple juice with orange juice, apple juice, or coconut water.